saylordotorg/course_bio305/Unit07.md

+---
+layout: default
+title: "BIO305: Genetics"
+course_description: "An examination of various topics in genetics, focusing on DNA, genes, and chromosomes.
+Topics include: crosses, mitosis and meiosis, protein synthesis, linkage, chromosome mapping, anomalies and disorders, and genetics technology and tools."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Bacterial Genetics** <span id="7"></span>
 *Scientists have come to understand bacterial genetics.
 Bacteria are prokaryotes, and they multiple by binary fission.
 Binary fission is a